Women and HIV

 Pregnancy and HIV

 With the advances in HIV care and treatment, many women are living longer, healthier lives with HIV.
 As they think about the future, some of them are deciding to have the babies they always wanted.
-Women living with HIV who are able to become pregnant and want to do so can discuss their plans with a health care provider who is very experienced in treating women living with HIV.
+Women living with HIV who are able to become pregnant and want to do so can discuss their plans with a healthcare provider who is experienced in treating women living with HIV.
 For more information, see our fact sheet on Getting Pregnant.

 The good news is that advances in HIV treatment have also greatly reduced the chances that a pregnant person will pass HIV on to their child (vertical transmission, also called mother-to-child transmission).
 If the parent takes appropriate medical precautions, the rate of transmission can be reduced to less than 1 percent of births.
 In addition, studies in the US have shown that being pregnant will not make HIV progress faster in the pregnant person.
 For more information, see our fact sheet on Pregnancy, Birth, and HIV.